acerbilab/pyvbmc/docsrc/source/development.rst

 Modules and code organization
 -----------------------------

-We have decided against general util/misc modules for now.
+We have decided against general util/misc modules.
 This means that general-purpose functions should be included in a fitting existing module or in their own module.
 This approach encourages us to keep functions general and coherent to their scope.
 Furthermore, it improves readability for new collaborators.
 See some reading about that `here <https://breadcrumbscollector.tech/stop-naming-your-python-modules-utils/>`__.

 Testing
 -------